vtex-apps/order-quote/docs/README.md

 The new routes already contain a default template with all blocks automatically exported by the `orderquote` app, meaning that the Order Quote pages are ready to be rendered and no further actions are required from you.

 However, you can **customize the Order Quote pages overwriting the template by creating a brand new one as you wish**.
-To do so, check the **Advanced configurations** section below.*
+To do so, check the **Advanced configurations** section below.

+## Advanced Configuration

 ## Customization